 - Section 135A(3)(a) of the National Health Act 1953.

-The Department of Education and Training shares information collected through the Australian Early Development Census with the ABS.
+The Department of Education, Skills and Employment shares information collected through the Australian Early Development Census with the ABS.
 This data is collected on a voluntary basis, not under specific legislation.
 The Department also shares vocational education and training data (relating to the Australian Apprenticeships Incentive Program and Training Contracts) for MADIP.
 Information is shared in accordance with the Census and Statistics Act 1905 and the Commonwealth Arrangements for Data Integration.

 The Australian Taxation Office shares personal income tax data with the ABS for the purpose of administering the Census and Statistics Act 1905, in accordance with the Taxation Administration Act 1953 and the Tax Law Amendment (Confidentiality of Taxpayer Information) Act 2010.